Iheanacho & Daka's Leicester City lose to Benrahma’s West Ham United

 - Two games, five assists: Solskjaer wants Pogba, but can Man Utd convince him to stay?

+Against the Hammers, the reigning English FA Cup winners failed to sustain the tempo as they were silenced by David Moyes’ men.

-In a 4-2-3-1 formation, Jamie Vardy leads Leicester’s frontline while relying on the services of Ayoze Perez, James Maddison, and Harvey Barnes.
+In a 4-2-3-1 formation, Jamie Vardy led Leicester’s frontline while relying on the services of Perez, James Maddison, and Harvey Barnes.

-Alongside Youri Tielemans, Nigeria international Wilfred Ndidi has been handed a defensive midfield role, while the quartet of Luke Thomas, Caglar Soyuncu, Ghana’s Daniel Amartey and Ricardo Pereira are expected to provide cover for goalkeeper Kasper Schmeichel.
+Alongside Youri Tielemans, Nigeria international Wilfred Ndidi was handed a defensive midfield role, while the quartet of Luke Thomas, Caglar Soyuncu, Ghana’s Daniel Amartey and Ricardo Pereira were saddled with the task of providing cover for goalkeeper Kasper Schmeichel.

-Despite missing out of a place in the starting XI, former Manchester City teenage sensation Iheanacho will be keen on improving his impressive stats against the Hammers.
+Despite Iheanacho’s introduction in the 81st minute for Vardy, he was unable to improve on his impressive stats against the Hammers.

 Prior to this fixture, he has been involved in four goals in the last four appearances against David Moyes’ team.